For more information about Form I-9, TiM encourages you to visit the USCIS website.

 What is an I-9 and why does it need to be verified?

 Form I-9 is a legal document that an employer uses to confirm that a person is eligible to work in the United States.
 The U.S. Citizenship and Immigration Services Department (USCIS) prohibits employers from hiring and employing individuals not authorized to work in the United States.
 Therefore, employees must prove they are eligible to work in the U.S. by presenting documented proof of eligibility, and employers must verify that those documents were presented and that the documents seem legit.

-Who may verify an I-9?
+Who can verify an I-9?

 Per the USCIS, Form I-9 must be verified by an employer or an employer-authorized representative.
-In TiM, an 'employer authorized representative' is a person granted Verify I-9 permissions.
+In TiM, an 'employer authorized representative' is a person granted Verify I-9 Permissions.

-Depending on the size of your production it may make sense to grant this permission in TiM to more than one person on the project.
+Depending on the size of your production it may make sense to grant this Permission in TiM to more than one person on the Project.
 Think: If your production has 800 employees, that means 800 I-9s will need to be verified!

 How do I verify an I-9 in TiM?

 Below are instructions on how to Verify an I-9 in TiM.
 For official instructions, visit the USCIS website and take advantage of free USCIS-provided training on how to Verify the I-9.

 NOTE: Only a person who has been granted "Verify I-9" Permissions for a Project will have access and be able to verify I-9s in TiM for that Project.
 Otherwise, they will not see a "Verfiy I-9" option from their view.